Welcome to the WTMA Memories Website!

 About this Site and WTMA

-WTMA is Charleston, South Carolina's second-oldest AM radio station - and the only one that has its original call letters.
+WTMA is Charleston, South Carolina's second-oldest AM radio station (WCSC was the first) and the only one that still has its original call letters.
 WTMA signed on June 15, 1939.
 During radio's "golden age" WTMA was an NBC affiliate and thus carried much of NBC's slate of network programming.
 Since 1989, WTMA has been Charleston's leading news/talk station.
 However, in the 1960s and 1970s, WTMA was THE Top 40 station in Charleston.

 In those Top 40 "glory days" WTMA had higher cumulative ratings (per capita) than any radio station in the southeast - including Atlanta.
-Example: 40 shares in middays in 1974.
-(Is there any radio station in a large or medium market in America that could come close to that today?)
+Example: 40 shares in midways in 1974.
+(Is there a radio station in a large or medium U.S. market that could come close to that today?)
 A 1974 promotional announcement said: Every day, from 6am till midnight, more people listen to WTMA than the next four radio stations combined.
 Subject to limitations of source, ARB, April May, 1974.

 On this site you'll find photos of WTMA air personalities and music surveys.
 You may also download MP3 files of old WTMA jingles, on-air production elements, airchecks, and interviews with past on-air personalities.

-We're looking for additional audio recordings of WTMA as well as photos.
-If you have some you'd like to share, please contact the curator of this Website, John Quincy.
+We're looking for additional audio recordings of WTMA.
+WCSC, WKTM and WOKE as well as photos, print articles, and promotion material.
+Have some you'd like to share?
+Please contact the curator of this Website, John Quincy.
 We appreciate all who've contributed thus far.

-We hope you'll visit again as we're continuing to add more content to this site as it becomes available.
+We hope you'll become a regular visitor as we continue to add more content to this site as it's made available to us.

 About the Curator